Report Fraud to Action Fraud

 whether an email could be bogus.

-on and post with your name and address on.
-Identity fraudsters
+your card details on and post with your name and address on.

-don’t need much information in order to be able to clone your
+Identity fraudsters don’t need much information in order to be able

-4 If you have been a victim of fraud, be aware of fraud recovery
+4. If you have been a victim of fraud, be aware

 - Don’t let fraudsters get away with it.
 Even if you don’t lose